Program Scope

 Program Delivery

 The program supports candidates with a desire to move into leadership positions within a two-year or four-year postsecondary institution.
 The program allows for full-time or part-time study.
-Course content is delivered through traditional, hybridization and online methods.
+Courses are delivered through hybrid and online approaches.

 Student Learning Outcomes